paperclip-ui/legacy-paperclip/README.md

 ### Faster development

-Paperclip comes with a [realtime preview for VS Code](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode-extension) that allows you to build UIs in a flash.  ⚡️
+No more switching back and forth between the browser & code.
+Paperclip comes with a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode-extension)  that allows you to preview UIs in realtime.

 <!-- ![VSCode Demo](https://user-images.githubusercontent.com/757408/75412579-f0965200-58f0-11ea-8043-76a0b0ec1a08.gif) -->